Faculty Profiles : HEE EUN LEE

 Biography

-Professor Lee received his bachelor’s degree (A.B.) in Political Science and Asian Studies from Vassar College.
-At Syracuse University, he received his law degree (J.D.) with honors from the College of Law and his master’s degree (M.A.) in International Relations from the Maxwell School of Citizenship and Public Affairs.
-He received his master of laws degree (LL.M.) in International Legal Studies from New York University School of Law.
+Dean Lee earned his bachelor’s degree (A.B.) in Political Science and Asian Studies from Vassar College.
+He received his law degree (J.D.), with honors, from Syracuse University College of Law, and his master’s degree (M.A.) in International Relations from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+He also holds a master of laws degree (LL.M.) in International Legal Studies from New York University School of Law.